sean7512/RestEssentials/README.md

-RestEssentials is an extremely lightweight REST and JSON library for Swift and can be used on iOS, tvOS, watchOS, and macOS.
+RestEssentials is an extremely lightweight REST and JSON library for Swift and can be used on iOS, tvOS, and watchOS.

 ## Features